 Why we love Madeleine: We never struggle to satisfy our cravings with a recipe from Madeleine’s book or a quick peek on her blog.

 Favourite recipe: Organic eggs on buckwheat pancakes.
 The perfect healthy brunch!
 Get the recipe here.

 6. Food to Love

 Bio: Sure, Jenna looks gorgeous with her glowing skin and incredible head of shiny hair.
 But the road from junk foodie to clean eater wasn’t so simple.
 Jenna claims it took her a six year journey to truly find herself, and once she did, she wanted to share what she learned.
 Having been a strict vegan for five years, Jenna is hugely passionate about eating whole, unprocessed foods with kale, sweet potatoes, avocado and hemp seeds to name a few.
 Jenna is now a nutritionist and has packed 100 of her favourite recipes into her book.

-Why we love Jenna: Not only does Jenna have a cookbook full of tasty recipes, but she also has an online shop where you can buy vital ingredients for a plant based diet.
+Why we love Jenna: Not only does she have a cookbook full of tasty recipes, but she also has an online shop where you can buy vital ingredients for a plant-based diet.

 Cookbooks: Super Healthy Snacks and Treats